Peterson Air Force Base Building Renovation

 According to North Wind Chief Operating Officer, Brad Frazee, “Throughout this large renovation we were committed to causing as little disruption as possible to the building occupants.
 Furthermore, we worked to accelerate the schedule so they could return to the renovated space as soon as possible.”

-As part of the overall renovation, North Wind completed a trial energy efficiency project in one 16,000-square-foot section of the building.
-More than 100 lighting units were changed out to high efficiency LED’s.
-This was the first time the Air Force had used this type of lighting in such a large quantity.
+As part of the overall renovation, North Wind completed a trial energy efficiency project in one 16,000-SF section of the building.
+More than 100 lighting units were changed out to high-efficiency LEDs.
+This was the first time the Air Force had used this type of lighting in large quantities.
 Prior to the installation, electrical panels were metered to document the baseline electrical load for the older fluorescent lights.
 As a result of this trial project, the Air Force is preparing to change out the remaining 1,000 lighting fixtures in the building.

 As part of the “green initiatives” on the project, North Wind recycled more than 50% of the debris removed from the building – approximately 40,000 lbs. of steel.

 North Wind’s team of approximately 30 people completed the renovation March 25, 2013, three months ahead of schedule.